Haryaksh1/Video-Analyser-LLM/Video-Analyser-LLM-main/Video-Analyser-LLM-main/Video-Analyser-LLM/README.md

 # Hey there, YouTube fans!
 Feeling bored watching long videos?
 The next time why don’t you try scrolling down to the next step?

+Readme (README.md) file has been **written in a manner that can be familiar to customers with no technical background**, thus making it accessible to masses.
+It can be directly used by customers(D2C).

-With **VidQuest** you a have an assistant in your quest of understanding, the most complicated, lengthy, informative videos on YouTube.
+Now you a have an assistant in your quest of understanding, the most complicated, lengthy, informative videos on YouTube.
 Apply super cool AI technology to videos: in this way, they can be easily explained and you can come across something you might not have paid attention to otherwise.
 The LLM-app is designed with YouTube surfers in mind.
 It has the potential to help both students and content-creators, and can also substantially save their time and resources.
-Readme (README.md) file has been **written in a manner that can be familiar to customers with no technical background**, thus making it accessible to masses.
-It can be directly used by customers(D2C).
-Key features comprise of (but are not limited to):Uses Pathway’s LLM App features to build LLM(Large Language Model), OpenAI API Embeddings and Chat Completion, Generate AI assistant responses

 https://github.com/Haryaksh1/Video-Analyser-LLM/assets/154970822/07831032-63e7-4837-9ac1-6df5d5f22d1c